kiniry/Mobius/src/escjava/trunk/ESCTools/slides/CAV2007Tutorial/README.txt

 it, or can if you install it, and the Makefile assumes that mpdflatex is the Miktex version of pdflatex.)

+Examples are mainly kept in the subdirectory examples/.
+The directory examples_toedit/ contains copies of some files to use when starting examples that are to be edited.
+This directories contents should be copied into examples_worked before the start of the show.

 $Id$